Allison Walters: Wild Spaces at Your Doorstep (ep23)

 Allison Walters is the Director and Principal Landscape Architect of awSCAPE in Stoke on Trent, UK.
 With over 15 years’ experience as a landscape architect, awSCAPE was born from a desire to change the way we live in our urban and rural worlds.
 Allison has a deep-rooted passion for wildlife and water, and has combined her first degree in Environmental Biology with her landscape architectural experience to change the way water and wildlife are perceived in our world.

 Her purpose is to create spaces, places, public open spaces, developments and gardens with a wildlife rich, sustainably drained, beautiful and unique design.
 Places that slow, clean and manage rainwater to prevent polluted watercourses.
 Spaces that bring everyday nature to everyone’s doorstep so we can all access nature and recharge.
 Spaces that are engaging, distinguishable, and unique to their location.

-Website: awSCAPE Landscape Design
+Alison’s website: awSCAPE Landscape Design

 Note: *Our episodes are minimally edited.
 Please view them as open invitations to dive deeper into each resource and topic explored.
 Subscribe and listen to Plumed Serpent in any podcast app.